circleci/circleci-docs/jekyll/_cci2/language-go.md

           path: /tmp/test-results
 ```

 Success!
 You just set up CircleCI 2.0 for a Go app.
-Check out our {% comment %} TODO: Jobs {% endcomment %} [project’s build page](https://circleci.com/gh/CircleCI-Public/circleci-demo-go){:rel="nofollow"} to see how this looks when building on CircleCI.
+Check out our [Jobs page](https://circleci.com/gh/CircleCI-Public/circleci-demo-go){:rel="nofollow"} to see how this looks when building on CircleCI.

 ## Deploy